EXTOD Healthcare Professionals South Conference

 • Effect of diabetes complications

-Therapies discussed: Exercise, diet, finger and continuous glucose monitors, insulin, insulin pumps and closed loop systems
+Dr Matt Cocks, Exercise Physiology Lecturer, Liverpool John Moores University will discuss the following therapies: exercise, diet, finger and continuous glucose monitors, insulin, insulin pumps and closed loop systems

 9:50